Student Digital Millennium Copyright Act (DMCA) Notifications

 Takedown or Digital Millennium Copyright Act (DMCA) notices are the most common type of copyright infringement notices that Cornell receives.
 Content owners such as Universal, HBO, Paramount, and the Recording Industry Association of America send these notices to the Internet Service Provider from which the file was made available (in our case, Cornell University).

-See the 2017 annual student notice on the Verified Communications page (CUWebLogin required).
+See the 2023 annual student DMCA disclosure on the Verified Communications page (CUWebLogin required).

 In each case, the first indication you've received a DMCA notice is that Network Quarantine blocks access to the Cornell network for the device.
 This causes your campus connection for the device to be redirected to a web page with information about the notice and the required actions to be taken.
 This information is also emailed to you.

 - First offense: Network Quarantine blocks access to the Cornell network for the device.
 Self-release is authorized.
 You acknowledge responsibility for the instructions included in the notice by selecting “I Understand” on the Network Quarantine web page.
 Then, network access is restored for the device during normal business hours.